ruiying-ocean/ruiying_site/content/post/2022-02-18-fortran-basics/index.md

 **Submodule**: Extends an existing module and is used for defining variable and procedure definitions that only that module can access; useful for more complex apps and libraries

-> In FORTRAN, dummy parameters are same as formal argument (形参) in other languages.
+> In FORTRAN function/subroutine, dummy parameters are same as formal argument (形参) in other languages.
 In other languages, dummy arguments equals unused arguments.

+> In subroutine, INTEND (IN):  indicating take value from outside and cannot be modified

+> INTEND (OUT): indicating that their values will be computed and passed to the outside.

 ```fortran
 ! function always return a result